MattFryer/Hassio-Addons/Omada-Controller/DOCS.md

 ---

-**NOTE:** This add-on currently only supports 64bit Raspberry Pi or other Arm64 based bords.
+**NOTE:** This add-on currently only supports 64bit Raspberry Pi or other Arm64 based boards.
 If you would be interesting in running it on a different processor architecture, please raise an issue in the Github repository.

 ---